CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-04.md

 In this lab, you have explored Azure Document Intelligence and AI Services and extracted, analyzed, and summarized key information from documents.

 ### You have successfully completed the lab.
-Click Next >> to move on to the next set of exercises.
+Next >> to move on to the next set of exercises.